 "At the University of Exeter Law School the combination of academic excellence and skills development opportunities means that our students are recognised for their flexibility and employability within the legal profession and beyond.
 Our European, international and interdisciplinary perspectives are supported by a cosmopolitan team of academics.
 Innovative, research-led teaching informs our internationally renowned programmes."

-Head of Law School (Interim)
+Head of Law School

 The Law School has a worldwide reputation for excellence in teaching and research, attracting academics, visiting lecturers and students from across the globe.
 We are an ambitious, dynamic and friendly law school delivering a first class legal education at an elite Russell Group university.
+Now in the Top 150 for Law in The Times Higher Education World University Rankings 2021.

 We combine academic excellence with innovative teaching to provide you with the experience, skills and confidence you need to build a successful career.